pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 - `authentication_scheme` (String) The OpenID Connect Authentication Scheme.
 This is required for Authentication using Code Flow.
 Options are `BASIC`, `CLIENT_SECRET_JWT`, `POST`, `PRIVATE_KEY_JWT`.
 - `authentication_signing_algorithm` (String) The authentication signing algorithm for token endpoint PRIVATE_KEY_JWT or CLIENT_SECRET_JWT authentication.
 Asymmetric algorithms are allowed for PRIVATE_KEY_JWT and symmetric algorithms are allowed for CLIENT_SECRET_JWT.
 For RSASSA-PSS signing algorithm, PingFederate must be integrated with a hardware security module (HSM) or Java 11.
 Options are `NONE`, `ES256`, `ES384`, `ES512`, `HS256`, `HS384`, `HS512`, `PS256`, `PS384`, `PS512` `RS256`, `RS384`, `RS512`.
 - `enable_pkce` (Boolean) Enable Proof Key for Code Exchange (PKCE).
 When enabled, the client sends an SHA-256 code challenge and corresponding code verifier to the OpenID Provider during the authorization code flow.
+The default value is `false`.
 - `jwt_secured_authorization_response_mode_type` (String) The OpenId Connect JWT Secured Authorization Response Mode (JARM).
 The supported values are: <br>  `DISABLED`: Authorization responses will not be encoded using JARM.
 This is the default value. <br>  `QUERY_JWT`: query.jwt <br> `FORM_POST_JWT`: form_post.jwt <br><br> Note: `QUERY_JWT` must not be used in conjunction with loginType POST or  POST_AT unless the response JWT is encrypted to prevent token leakage in the URL.
 Supported in PingFederate `12.1` and later.
 - `logout_endpoint` (String) URL of the OpenID Provider's RP-Initiated Logout Endpoint.
 - `pushed_authorization_request_endpoint` (String) URL of the OpenID Provider's OAuth 2.0 Pushed Authorization Request Endpoint.
 - `request_parameters` (Attributes Set) A list of request parameters.
 Request parameters with same name but different attribute values are treated as a multi-valued request parameter. (see [below for nested schema](#nestedatt--idp_browser_sso--oidc_provider_settings--request_parameters))
 - `request_signing_algorithm` (String) The request signing algorithm.
 Required only if you wish to use signed requests.
 Only asymmetric algorithms are allowed.
 For RSASSA-PSS signing algorithm, PingFederate must be integrated with a hardware security module (HSM) or Java 11.
 Options are `ES256`, `ES384`, `ES512`, `HS256`, `HS384`, `HS512`, `NONE`, `PS256`, `PS384`, `PS512`, `RS256`, `RS384`, `RS512`.
 - `token_endpoint` (String) URL of the OpenID Provider's OAuth 2.0 Token Endpoint.
 - `track_user_sessions_for_logout` (Boolean) Determines whether PingFederate tracks a logout entry when a user signs in, so that the user session can later be terminated via a logout request from the OP.
 This setting must also be enabled in order for PingFederate to send an RP-initiated logout request to the OP during SLO.
+Default value is `false`.
 - `user_info_endpoint` (String) URL of the OpenID Provider's UserInfo Endpoint.

 Read-Only: